vporton/NacDB/README.md

   `startMovingSubDBIfOverflow`.
 If the move is unsuccessful, it needs to be finished by explcit call of `finishMovingSpecifiedSubDB` function.

-The below text in this `README` file may be inexact.

 ## Running the project locally

 If you want to test your project locally, you can use the following commands inside